ZettaAI/zetta_utils/docs/source/subchunkable_apply_flow_quick_start_guide.rst

       }
    }

-Each level can have its own crop and blend (as well as ``blend_mode``), but there is a caveat: **for each level, the processing chunk must evenly divide the ``crop`` and ``blend`` padded processing chunk of the level above**.
+Each level can have its own crop and blend (as well as ``blend_mode``), but there are two caveats:

+#. **For each level, the processing chunk must evenly divide the ``crop`` and ``blend`` padded processing chunk of the level above**.
 This is because ``SubchunkableApplyFlow`` uses a recursive implementation, where each padded processing chunk is split into smaller processing subchunks.
-Thus, a valid example might look like:
+#.
+If you are using blend for any level, you must specify ``max_reduction_chunk_sizes``, which specifies the maximum size of the reduction chunk.
+When blending is specified, the overlapping, padded outputs are written to separate layers within the intermediary directory, before they are combined (reduced) into the final output based on the `processing_blend_modes` for that level.
+The reduction operation is also chunked, and ``SubchunkableApplyFlow`` automatically handles the combining of multiple processing chunks into backend-aligned reduction chunks, up to the ``max_reduction_chunk_size`` specified. ``max_reduction_chunk_sizes`` can be given as a single list for all levels or as a list of lists like ``processing_blend/crop_pads``, but it is recommended to set it as large as possible because I/O operations are more efficient with larger chunks.

 .. code-block:: cue
-  :emphasize-lines: 24, 25, 26, 27, 28, 29, 30, 31
+  :emphasize-lines: 24, 25, 26, 27, 28, 29, 30, 31, 33, 34

    //
    // Handy variables.